jmschabdach/dnd-notes/content/Session Notes/Session 01 Welcome to Stormwreck Isle.md

 - We go up the hill to an empty kitchen/dining room
 - We go to the library and meet Varnath
 	- Tells us Tarack is the cook, also about the fungal octopus monster blocking the myconids
-	- Tells us about Rix, a kobold who saw the fungal octopus monster
+	- Tells us about [[Rix]], a kobold who saw the fungal octopus monster
 	- Tells us that about once a week there's a new shipwreck
 	- The Compass Rose: first shipwreck over a year ago, suspicion that it's the cause of the other shipwrecks
 	- Norton and Drok know that this place is called **Stormwreck Isle** because of the deaths of the chromatic dragons?
-Alexa failed her history check
 	- Rix is missing but he does that (but not for 5 days)
 	- There's also a tower on the southern end of the island (south east)
 - Bahamut: platinum dragon, progenitor of metallic/chromatic dragons, works against Tiamat and the evil dragons that serve her
 - We proceed up to the temple to talk with Renara
 	- Fungal Octopus, very big, swims, could feed all of Dragon's Rest
-	- Renara tells Alexa that she's an aasimar (celestial touched).
+	- [[Runara]] tells Alexa that she's an aasimar (celestial touched).
 Alexa asks how can she be touched by a god when she doesn't even have a dad.
-- Dinner: vegetarian, mushroom heavy meal made my Tarack
+- Dinner: vegetarian, mushroom heavy meal made by Tarack
 - Next quests
 	- Wizard Tower (south)
 	- Myconids (south)